electron2302/continuous-time-tracking/README.md

 ![SignupScreen](./docs/SignupScreen.png)

-Once you signed up your self, you will receive a verification email.
+Once you signed up, you will receive a verification email.

 Type this verification code in the relating input box on the confirmation screen: